 First, looking into the growth-adjusted P/ARR across the Danish SaaS companies with 2021 ARR and growth rates, we find that the median growth-adjusted valuation is 0.21x.
-To compare this number from a global perspective, we have used EV/Sales numbers from Clouded Judgement (Jamin Ball) which shows this is 0.30x in the United States.
+To compare this number from a global perspective, we have used EV/Sales numbers from Clouded Judgement (Jamin Ball)2 which shows this is 0.30x in the United States.

 Focusing on the Danish SaaS sector, RISMA is currently the highest valued company based on P/ARR (2021) taking growth into perspective.
 However, the company expects to accelerate its growth rates in 2022 which changes the picture completely as shown in the next figure.
 On the other hand, DecideAct delivered growth rates of 145%, implying that the growth-adjusted valuation is at 0.04x.
-This may be explained by its continuous demand for new capital to fuel the growth given its early-stage phase.
+This may be explained by its early-stage phase.
 SameSystem and Hypefactors are also among the companies with the lowest growth-adjusted valuations based on the 2021 ARR and growth rates.